 Most apps that work on iPhones or Android phones (like games and video streaming), will work without a cellular connection for free, as long as they’re connected to WiFi.
 The caveat is that without cellular service, they can’t make regular phone calls nor send or receive standard SMS text messages.
 If you are an Xfinity Mobile customer, your child can access hundreds of WiFi hotspots nationwide, so they have a better chance of being connected when they aren’t on their home WiFi.

 Once you’ve decided it’s time for your child to have a full-fledged smartphone (one with access to the Internet courtesy of a data plan), you will need to choose a plan that allows calling, texting, and has a data allowance.
 That data will help access the many useful functions of a smartphone—from navigation to music streaming, social media activities to games.
-The advantage of these phones from a parenting perspective is that you can keep “tabs” on your children.
+The advantage of these phones from a parenting perspective is that you can keep “tabs” on your children with these kids phone plans.
 You can see their location, monitor which apps they’re using, and easily communicate with them regardless of whether they’re in range of WiFi.

 With an Xfinity Mobile plan, you don’t pay any deposit, extra-line fees, or for minutes or texts; you just pay for the data each line uses.
-For example, you can pay $45 a month for unlimited data on your phone, and allot your child 1 GB per month for just $12, or 2 GB for $24.
+For example, you can pay $45 a month for unlimited data on your phone, and allot your child 1 Gb per month for just $15.
 Both phones have unlimited minutes and texts.
 That’s cheaper than most pay-as-you-go options, which were previously the best solution for younger smartphone users.
+What's more, you can enjoy mobile hotspot access and more on the go with Xfinity Mobile carrier service.

-If (or when!) your teenager’s active online lifestyle is burning through your data allowance each month, it might be time to consider switching to an unlimited plan.
-There are several options for unlimited plans across all the popular carriers, but Xfinity Mobile’s $45 per month with no-line access fees is one of the least expensive.
+If (or when!) your teenager’s active online lifestyle is burning through your data allowance each month, it might be time to consider switching to a new carrier and/or an unlimited plan.
+There are several options for unlimited plans across all the popular phone carriers, but Xfinity Mobile’s $45 per month with no-line access fees is one of the least expensive.

 Once you’ve decided on the best plan for your child, the next step is choosing the best device.
 Consider the benefits of Android and iPhone options, and check out the features of specific devices.